nvaccess/addon-datastore/docs/design/designOverview.md

 This allows delivery to older versions of NVDA.
 If a newer add-on release is removed (in response to a critical bug being found) NVDA can fall back on a prior add-on release.
-Add-ons versions are submitted by submitting a pull request, adding a file for that version of the add-on.
+Add-ons versions are submitted via an issue form, which opens a pull request adding the JSON metadata file for that version of the add-on.

 ## NV Access Add-on Store endpoints